jiayihu/react-tiny-dom/README.md

 ## What's supported

 - Nested React components
-- `setState` with updates on Text Nodes or HTML attributes
+- `setState` updates
 - Text nodes
 - HTML Attributes
-- `className` attribute
 - Event listeners
+- `className` prop
+- `style` prop

 ## What's not supported yet, but I plan to

-The following features of `react-dom` are not supported yet but I'll will add them:
+The following features of `react-dom` are not supported yet but probably I'll will add them:

-- `style` attribute
 - Web Components

 Any other feature which doesn't help explaining the `Renderer` API`, like `dangerouslySetInnerHTML`, won't be supported on purpose, to keep the source code minimal and focused on simplicity.